CliDeck

 Start Autopilot on the project

 A small router model evaluates the current state and picks one action. ~30-50 tokens per decision.
-Supports Anthropic, OpenAI, Google, Groq, xAI, Mistral, and others.
+Supports Anthropic, OpenAI, Google, Groq, xAI, Mistral, OpenRouter, and Cerebras.

 3